gnolang/gno/docs/getting-started/using-gnokey.md

 :::

 For this example, we will call the `wugnot` realm, which wraps GNOTs to a GRC20-compatible token called `wugnot`.
-We can find this realm deployed on the [Portal Loop](../concepts/portal-loop.md) testnet, under the `gno.land/r/demo/wugnot`
+We can find this realm deployed on the [Portal Loop](../concepts/portal-loop.md) testnet, under the `gno.land/r/demo/wugnot`.

 We will wrap `1000ugnot` into the equivalent in `wugnot`.
-To do this, we can call the `Deposit()` function.
-As previously, we will configure the `maketx call`
+To do this, we can call the `Deposit()` function found in the `wugnot` realm.
+As previously, we will configure the `maketx call` subcommand:
-subcommand:

 ```bash
 gnokey maketx call \